irwinj22/FallenStars/v2_manual_test_results.md

 Nicholas the Dawg wants to buy a new sword to show off to his friends.
 So, he asks to see the purchase catalog of our shop.
 He sees that we are selling 2 sharpened katanas for 70 credits and 1 longsword for 80 credits for permanent use.
 Nicholas wants both katanas.

 1. call GET/catalog to see what is available.
-2. call POST/carts to create a new cart (id 7).
+2. call POST/carts to create a new cart.
-3. call POST /carts/7/items/{item_sku} to add two katanas to cart.
+3. call POST /carts/items/ to add two katanas to cart.
-4. call POST /carts/7/checkout to purchase.
+4. call POST /carts/checkout to purchase.

 # Testing Results
 1.